 The Green team will review and complete surveys to evaluate each Blue team system’s usability and user experience.
 Points will be awarded based on the user’s ability to complete the tasks outlined in the user acceptance testing guide at the end of this document.
 The Green team will assess their ability to validate these tasks.
 The guide that will be provided to Green team users is available in the Rubrics section.
 Be sure to review the Green team survey in the rubrics section against your website and ensure that each step is TRUE.

-The website that Green team will be testing must be found on <Task.bluexXxx.cfc.local>.
+The website that Green team will be testing must be found on Task.bluexXxx.cfc.local.

 Orange Team Scoring